 The Fund is a diversified, closed-end management investment company registered under the 1940 Act.
-The Fund was organized as a Massachusetts business trust on January 10, 2013, pursuant to an Agreement and Declaration of Trust, which is governed by the laws of The Commonwealth of Massachusetts.
-The Fund commenced operations on April 26, 2013, following the initial public offering of its Common Shares.
+The Fund was organized as a Massachusetts business trust on July 22, 2011, pursuant to an Agreement and Declaration of Trust, as amended from time to time (the "Declaration of Trust"), which is governed by the laws of The Commonwealth of Massachusetts.
+The Fund commenced operations on January 27, 2012, following the initial public offering of its Common Shares.
 The Fund's principal office is located at 2002 North Tampa Street, Suite 200, Tampa, FL 33602, and its telephone number is (877) DLine11 (877-354-6311).

-THE FUND'S INVESTMENT OBJECTIVES AND STRATEGIES
+THE FUND'S INVESTMENT OBJECTIVE AND STRATEGIES

-Investment Objectives
+Investment Objective

-The information contained under the following heading in the Fund's most recent annual report on Form N-CSR is incorporated herein by reference: "Investment Objectives and Strategies-Investment Objectives."
+The information contained under the following heading in the Fund's most recent annual report on Form N-CSR is incorporated herein by reference: "Investment Objective and Strategies-Investment Objective."